miner/nocore/README.md

 A Leiningen template for a **NoCore** style Clojure project.

->  "I think that this situation absolutely requires a really futile and stupid gesture be done on somebody's part."  -- Otter
+>  I think that this situation absolutely requires a really futile and stupid gesture be done
+>  on somebody's part.  -- Otter

 ## Core.clj Considered Harmful